- August 20 2021

 Your Rights If You Have Individual Disability Insurance Policy or You Obtained Your Disability Policy by or Through a State, County or City or Church Employer.

-Generally, if you have an individual disability insurance policy or you obtained your group disability insurance policy by or through any governmental entity (state, county, city) except the federal government then you have certain rights when dealing with your insurance company:
+Generally, if you have an individual disability insurance policy or you obtained your group disability insurance policy by or through any governmental entity (state, county, city) except the federal government then you have certain rights when dealing with your insurance company.
+In such cases, consulting a Reno insurance claim lawyer can ensure that your rights are fully protected and represented:

 - Your disability insurance company must promptly pay your claim –